willghatch/vzsh/README.md

 Features
 ========

-Note that I've moved the snippet submodule [here](https://github.com/willghatch/zsh-snippets), and the zaw sources [here](https://github.com/willghatch/zsh-zaw-extras)
+Note that I've moved the snippet submodule [here](https://github.com/willghatch/zsh-snippets), and the zaw sources [here](https://github.com/willghatch/zsh-zaw-extras), hooks to zsh-hooks, and prompt to zsh-megaprompt.

 Keys
 ----